dk2430098/FRA-GEO-DSS/README.md

 ## Overview

 **FRA-GEO-DSS Governance Framework** is a web-based Decision Support System (DSS) developed by **Team Mirai**.
-It is designed to assist in governance and risk assessment, featuring modules for claims management, geospatial visualization (WebGIS), and workflow tracking.
+It is designed to assist in the effective implementation and governance of the **Forest Rights Act (FRA)**, featuring modules for claims management, geospatial visualization (WebGIS), and workflow tracking.

-> **Note**: This project appears to be focused on **Forest Rights Act (FRA)** and utilizes geospatial data for decision support, as indicated by the initial project configuration.
+> **Note**: This project uses geospatial data to support decision-making processes related to **Forest Rights Act** claims and land governance.

 ## Features